Samuel George Morton: Craniology

-Morton claimed in his Crania Americana that the Caucasians had the biggest brains, averaging 87 cubic inches (1,426 cc), Indians were in the middle with an average of 80 cubic inches (1,344 cc) and Negroes had the smallest brains with an average of 78 cubic inches (1,278 cc).
+Morton claimed in his Crania Americana that the Caucasians had the biggest brains, averaging 87 cubic inches (1,426 cc), Indians were in the middle with an average of 80 cubic inches (1,344 cc) and Africans had the smallest brains with an average of 78 cubic inches (1,278 cc).
 Morton believed that the skulls of each race were so different that a wise creator from the beginning had created each race and positioned them in separate homelands to dwell in.

 Morton believed that cranial capacity determined intellectual ability, and he used his craniometric evidence in conjunction with his analysis of anthropological literature then available to argue in favor of a racial hierarchy which put Caucasians on the top rung and Africans on the bottom.
 His skull measurements (by volume) then came to serve as "evidence" for racial stereotypes.
 He described the Caucasian as "distinguished by the facility with which it attains the highest intellectual endowments"; Native Americans were described as "averse to cultivation, and slow in acquiring knowledge; restless, revengeful, and fond of war, and wholly destitute of maritime adventure" and the Africans he described as "joyous, flexible, and indolent; while the many nations which compose this race present a singular diversity of intellectual character, of which the far extreme is the lowest grade of humanity".

 Morton's followers, particularly Josiah C. Nott and George Gliddon in their monumental tribute to Morton's work, Types of Mankind (1854), carried Morton's ideas further and backed up his findings which supported the notion of polygenism – the premise that the different races were separately created by God.
 The publication of Charles Darwin's On the Origin of Species in 1859 changed the nature of the scholarly debate.

-Morton amassed over 1,000 human skulls.
-Some of the skulls that Morton collected and measured include those of enslaved people.
+Morton amassed over 1,000 human skulls from across the globe; skulls were looted from historical conflict sites, such as the Battle of San Jacinto (1836) and the Seminole Wars in Florida, as well as those excavated from Indigenous burial mounds throughout the Americas.
+Additionally he acquired the skulls of executed criminals, remains from the Potter's field specifically the Philadelphia Almshouse (Blockley) and skulls of ancient Egyptians primarily through George Robins Gliddon, the former U.S. vice-consul at Cairo.
+Some of the skulls that Morton collected and measured include those of enslaved people, including a shipment of 55 human crania from Cuba, procured by Rodriguez Cisneros, these belonged to enslaved Africans who had died on the farm, "Vedado".
 Morton amassed his collection of human skulls when he worked at the Academy of Natural Sciences.
 The collection was transferred to the University of Pennsylvania Museum of Archaeology and Anthropology in 1966.
 In 2021, the University of Pennsylvania Museum apologized for the unethical collection and promised to repatriate the remains of the people whose skulls were collected by Morton.
 The museum has promised to provide burials for 13 skulls of Black Philadelphians.
 In January 2024, 19 skulls from the Morton collection were interred in two mausolea in Eden Cemetery in Collingdale, Pennsylvania.